OvalEdge Blog - our knowledge about data catalog and data governance

 Example Matrix

 OvalEdge enables customers to write policies for each classification, use AI to classify the data, and automatically enforce policies as data is classified.
-OvalEdge data classification syncs directly with Snowflake to provide tag-based security on the platform.
+OvalEdge syncs these classifications directly with Snowflake to enforce tag-based security automatically, a prerequisite for any secure data sharing in Snowflake.

 Roles and Responsibilities